Zeturic/firered-asm-routines/trainer-face.md

 ### Installation

 Nothing unusual here.
 Aside from the filenames of your ROM and where you want the code to be inserted, there's nothing to configure.
-And then just run `/path/to/armips trainerface.asm`.
+And then just run `/path/to/armips trainer-face.asm`.